Madonna of the Seven Moons: Cast

-Calvert playing Roc’s glamorous mother was only four months her senior in real life.

 Background

-The film was based on a 1931 novel by Margery Lawrence.

-Film rights were bought by Gaumont British in 1938 who wanted to turn it into a vehicle for Renée Saint-Cyr, as part of an ambitious slate for Gainsborough in 1939.
-However the advent of World War II disrupted these and plans to film Madonna were put on the backburner.
+Film rights to the 1931 Margery Lawrence novel were bought by Gaumont British in 1938, which wanted to turn it into a vehicle for Renée Saint-Cyr as part of an ambitious slate for Gainsborough in 1939.
+However the advent of World War II disrupted these plans, and Madonna was put on the backburner.

-The project was re-activated in 1944 following the box office success of The Man in Grey and Fanny by Gaslight.
-It was the first film directed by Arthur Crabtree.
+The project was re-activated in 1944 following the box office successes of The Man in Grey and Fanny by Gaslight.
+Vernon Sewell said he was going to direct A Place of One's Own but was told to do Madonna of the Seven Moons instead and refused.
+The movie wound up being the first film directed by Arthur Crabtree.
 He had spent many years previously working for Gainsborough as a cinematographer.
 Phyllis Calvert later recalled:

 Arthur was a very good cinematographer, but there weren't enough directors, and so people who were scriptwriters or were behind the camera were suddenly made directors.
 It wasn't that Crabtree was an unsatisfactory director, just that we found ourselves very satisfactory – we did it ourselves.
 But the fact that he had been a lighting cameraman was wonderful for us, because he knew exactly how to photograph us.